windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/start/routing-controller.md

 }
 ```

 Windwalker Controller follows single action pattern (similar to Joomla New MVC), every controller has only one action (`execute()`).
-The benefit is that our controllers will be more lighter then other frameworks.
-You can add more logic to a controller but won't be
-confused by many actions in one class.
+This way, we keep controller itself as light as possible than other frameworks.
+You can add more logic to a controller but won't be confused by many actions in one class.

-Why we don't need to include this file?
-Windwalker use autoloading to find classes.
-The `/src` folder use [PSR](http://www.php-fig.org/psr/psr-4/)
-rule to match class namespace with folder structure, it because we have already set `"": "src/"` in `composer.json`.
+All php clases within `/src` folder hierarchy will be loaded automatically once you add `"": "src/"` as [PSR](http://www.php-fig.org/psr/psr-4/) standard in `composer.json`.

-After controller created, type `/flower/25` in browser.
+After controller created, go to `/flower/25` at your host.
 You will see:

 ``` html
 Flower id is: 25
 ```

-Congrats, your first page has show.
+Congratulations!
+Your first page is finished.

 ## Override Actions